web-shuriken/web-shuriken/README.md

 ## Full Stack developer

-Originally from Venezuela, I have always had a real interest in the tech industry and after working as a freelance front-end developer I became curious about the back-end process which lead to successfully joining the School of Code.
-An intensive coding BootCamp that helped me to fine-tune my problem-solving skills. :man_technologist: During the course, I worked with various tech stacks.
-I love the whole process, from setting up the backend routes, and creating an API, to making an interface that consumes said API.

-I enjoy supporting the open source community so if you need help finding that missing semi-colon, creating documentation, or collaborating.
-Let's connect! :fist_right: :fist_left:
+I’m a Full Stack Developer who loves collaborating in a team setting and building full-stack apps.
+I am passionate about the tech industry and have worked as a freelance front-end developer for a number of years before applying to and being accepted into the prestigious School of Code Bootcamp.
+This intensive coding bootcamp helped me fine-tune my problem-solving skills, acquire a deeper knowledge of web development technologies and show me what can be achieved when you work with others.
+I’m really excited to keep growing as a developer and put my skills to good use while solving real-world problems.

 ## Tech stack
 <p foat="left">